 Shorewood real estate is some of the most expensive in Illinois, although Shorewood house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Shorewood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Shorewood are a mix of both white- and blue-collar jobs.
-Overall, Shorewood is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Shorewood who work in office and administrative support (16.20%), management occupations (12.71%), and teaching (9.84%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Shorewood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Shorewood is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Shorewood who work in office and administrative support (12.28%), sales jobs (12.11%), and management occupations (8.66%).

 Shorewood is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Shorewood’s overall crime rate is lower than average for the country.

-The per capita income in Shorewood in 2010 was $32,826, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $131,304 for a family of four.
-However, Shorewood contains both very wealthy and poor people as well.
+The per capita income in Shorewood in 2018 was $42,611, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $170,444 for a family of four.

-Shorewood is a somewhat ethnically-diverse village.
+Shorewood is a very ethnically-diverse village.
 The people who call Shorewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shorewood residents report their race to be White, followed by Black or African-American.
 Shorewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.15% of the village’s residents.
-Important ancestries of people in Shorewood include Irish, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 13.80% of the village’s residents.
+Important ancestries of people in Shorewood include German, Irish, Italian, Polish, and English.

 The most common language spoken in Shorewood is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Langs. of India.